-Researchers at the University of Kansas have created a combination of laser and ultrasound that "vaporizes" the cholesterol plaques in the arteries.
-The team estimates that, thanks to its ability to remove rather than compress the fatty deposits that line the arteries due to atherosclerosis, this technology will also be able to prevent arterial plaques from re-forming.
+Researchers at the University of Kansas have created a combination of lasers and ultrasound that “vaporizes” cholesterol plaques in arteries.
+The team estimates that, thanks to its ability to remove rather than compress the fatty deposits that line the arteries due to atherosclerosis, this technology will also be able to prevent arterial plaques from reforming.

 The causes and treatment options for blocked arteries

-When people lead an unhealthy lifestyle (excessive eating or lack of exercise), fatty deposits can form plaques in the inner walls of the arteries, causing atherosclerosis.
-Arterial plaques contain cholesterol, cellular waste, calcium, and a blood clot known as fibrin.
+When people lead an unhealthy lifestyle (overeating or lack of exercise) fatty deposits can form plaques in the inner walls of the arteries, causing atherosclerosis.
+Arterial plaques contain cholesterol, cellular waste, calcium, and a blood coagulant known as fibrin.

 They cause all kinds of damage, and being asymptomatic in the early stages could take them by surprise with chest pain, breathlessness, coronary heart disease and even ictus o infarct.

 Today, no treatment can reverse the narrowing of the arteries.
-It can only be prevented from worsening with medication and / or lifestyle changes.
-When the arterial plaques have done too much damage, however, the only option is surgical: a "balloon" is applied to expand the artery and compress the plaque.
+You can only prevent it from getting worse with drugs and/or by changing your lifestyle.
+When the arterial plaques have done too much damage, however, the only option is surgery: a "balloon" is applied to expand the artery and compress the plaque.
 A remedy that often causes relapses, because that "compressed" part of the arterial plaques attracts new fat deposits.

 Arterial plaques, a laser to pulverize them

-Among the procedures studied for the removal of arterial plaques, a new technique is the one called LCM, or Laser Capture Microdissection (laser microdissection), able to vaporize the cholesterol and debris attached to the arterial walls in atherosclerosis.
-A technique that presented problems, however, because the use of a powerful laser was not without side effects.
+Among the procedures studied for the removal of arterial plaques, a new technique is called LCM, or Laser Capture Microdissection, capable of vaporizing cholesterol and debris attached to the arterial walls in atherosclerosis.
+A technique which, however, presented problems because the use of a powerful laser was not without side effects.

 The addition of ultrasound somewhat "mitigates" the power required by the laser, and this improves the picture.